jina-ai/jina/README.md

 matches: /Users/nanwang/Downloads/left/00132.jpg, 0.5990374088287354
 ```

 The images with the same id are expected to be matched.
-As we scan see, the pretrained ResNet50 indeed find some similar images.
+The pretrained ResNet50 indeed find some similar images.
-You will see the image you searched for at `query.png` and the top 9 matches at `matches.png`.
+You will find the query image at `query.png` and the top 9 matches at `matches.png`.
-This is everything: You just built your first neural search application! 🎉
+This is everything: You just level up your neural search application as an API service! 🎉

 <p align="center">
 <a href="https://docarray.jina.ai"><img src="https://github.com/jina-ai/jina/blob/main/.github/images/readme-totally-look-like.png?raw=true" alt="Visualizing Top 9 Matches" width="60%"></a>